Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Nerang - Mount Nathan was found to be above average when compared nationally for a number of language and cultural background related metrics
+In terms of cultural diversity, Nerang - Mount Nathan records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Nerang-Mount Nathan, surveyed in June 2016, had a higher-than-average cultural diversity with 9.3% of residents speaking a language other than English at home and 24.8% born overseas.
-Christianity was the predominant religion, accounting for 46.9%.
-Judaism, while small at 0.2%, was proportionally similar to Rest of Qld (0.2%).
+Nerang-Mount Nathan had a higher-than-average cultural diversity, with 9.3% of its population speaking languages other than English at home and 24.8% born overseas.
+Christianity was the predominant religion, comprising 46.9%.
+Judaism's representation stood out at 0.2%, compared to the regional average of 0.2%.

 Frequently Asked Questions - Diversity